aardvark-community/impact-simulation/README.md

 # License

-The source code is free while the data included is courtasy of Thomas Maindl and Christoph Schäfer.
+The source code is free while the data included is used in courtesy of Thomas Maindl and Christoph Schäfer.

 # How to build
 build.cmd/build.sh, then run the ImpactVisualization.exe in bin/Release/netcoreapp2.1/win-x64.